Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Acknowledgements

 \section{Acknowledgements}

-This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+We thank Xuelei Chen and Martin Murin for insightful discussions.
+This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
-EA and IT acknowledge the STFC studentship grant ST/T506291/1. \changeJ{JC was furthermore supported by the ERC Consolidator Grant {\it CMBSPEC} (No.~725456) and the Royal Society as a Royal Society University Research Fellow at the University of Manchester, UK (No.~URF/R/191023).} The research in this paper made use of the following software packages and libraries: \textsc{Python} \citep{van1995python}, \textsc{Numpy} \citep{harris2020array}, \textsc{Scipy} \citep{virtanen2020scipy}, \textsc{Numba} \citep{lam2015numba}, \textsc{Matplotlib} \citep{hunter2007matplotlib, caswell2020matplotlib}, \textsc{SWIFTsimIO} \citep{Borrow2020} and \textsc{Astropy} \citep{robitaille2013astropy, price2022astropy}, \textsc{Unyt} \citep{goldbaum2018unyt}.
+EA and IT acknowledge the STFC studentship grant ST/T506291/1. {JC was furthermore supported by the ERC Consolidator Grant {\it CMBSPEC} (No.~725456) and the Royal Society as a Royal Society University Research Fellow at the University of Manchester, UK (No.~URF/R/191023).} The research in this paper made use of the following software packages and libraries: \textsc{Python} \citep{van1995python}, \textsc{Numpy} \citep{harris2020array}, \textsc{Scipy} \citep{virtanen2020scipy}, \textsc{Numba} \citep{lam2015numba}, \textsc{Matplotlib} \citep{hunter2007matplotlib, caswell2020matplotlib}, \textsc{SWIFTsimIO} \citep{Borrow2020} and \textsc{Astropy} \citep{robitaille2013astropy, price2022astropy}, \textsc{Unyt} \citep{goldbaum2018unyt}.
 The colour scheme used throughout the document was generated using the open-source tool \texttt{ColorBrewer} \citep{harrower2003colorbrewer}.